 Health Interventions in Fragile and Conflict-Affected Settings (PgCert): More information and what you will achieve

-On this course you will examine the concepts of vulnerability and resilience of individuals, households and their interaction with health systems in conflict and post-conflict settings, as well as strategies for rebuilding the health system in fragile states.
+On this course, you will examine the concepts of vulnerability and resilience of individuals, households and their interaction with health systems in conflict and post-conflict settings, as well as strategies for strengthening the health system in fragile states.
 Re-establishing human resource systems provision and psychosocial interventions in a range of crisis settings is also part of this coherent course.

 How will I be taught?